-Students in the AACSB-accredited MBA at Missouri S&T can choose from three technology certificates: digital marketing, electronic and social commerce, and enterprise resource planning.
-All three certificates teach students how to use technology to streamline production, maximize resources, and inform decisions.
-An MBA with a concentration in digital media, e-commerce, or ERP prepares students for the business challenges of tomorrow.
+Students in the AACSB-accredited MBA or Master in Information Science and Technology at Missouri S&T can choose from a variety of technology certificates, including digital marketing, electronic and social commerce, and enterprise resource planning.
+These certificates teach students how to use technology to streamline production, maximize resources, and inform decisions.
+A graduate degree with a concentration digital media e-commerce, or ERP prepares students for the business challenges of tomorrow.
 The programs take two to three years to complete.

 The 36-credit online MBA requires seven core courses and five electives.
 A graduate certificate may account for 12 of the required 15 elective credits.
+The online MS IST is 30 credits, four core courses and six electives.
 The digital media certificate focuses on the importance of social and digital networks and their role in modern business planning.
 Topics covered include big data, business analytics, and marketing strategy.

 To be considered, MBA applicants must provide proof of a bachelor’s degree.
 Additionally, they should hold a minimum 3.0 GPA or the last two years of coursework.
 Prospective students should score a 550 or better for the GMAT or a 290 or better for the GRE.

 Founded in 1909, Messiah College is a nondenominational Christian college located in Mechanicsburg, Pennsylvania.
 Today, its student body exceeds 3,300.
 The college offered its first online courses in 2008 and launched its first graduate program in 2009.
 Messiah College offers over 150 undergraduate programs and 27 graduate degrees and certificates.
 The 36-credit MBA program features six concentrations, including social entrepreneurship and dietetics.